MongoDB ODBC driver Getting Started Guide

 For example, to work with a single object, choose Single Table and then select the magnifying glass beneath.
 In the Select Table dialog box, choose Load.
 Choose the object that you want to work with, and then choose Select.

-5. Type a name for the ODBC connection in the space provided (or accept the default value), and then click OK.
+5. Enter a name for the ODBC connection in the space provided (or accept the default value), and then click OK.

 6. Note the capabilities reported by Tableau for the data source, and then choose OK.